HRemonen/Distilled/README.md

 This will start the frontend, backend and db in their own containers.

 Access the application at `http://localhost:3000/`

+You can also access the rest api at `http://localhost:3000/`.
+Be sure to check out the available endpoints from the routes file.

 ### View database in development